-Revenue from Doble's various products and services accounted for approximately 22%, 23% and 22% of the Company's total revenue in 2016, 2015 and 2014, respectively.
+The USG segment accounted for approximately 24%, 22% and 23% of the Company's total revenue in 2017, 2016 and 2015, respectively.

 Doble develops, manufactures, and delivers diagnostic testing solutions for electrical equipment comprising the electric power grid, and enterprise management systems, that are designed to optimize electrical power assets and system performance, minimize risk and improve operations.
 It combines three core elements for customers - diagnostic test and monitoring instruments, expert consulting, and testing services - and provides access to its large reserve of related empirical knowledge.
 Doble flagship solutions include protection diagnostics with the Doble Protection Suite and F6000 series, the M4100 and new transformational patent-pending technology of the M7100 Doble Tester, the dobleARMS® asset risk management system, and the Enoserv PowerBase® and DUCe compliance tools for the North American Electric Reliability Corporation Critical Infrastructure Protection plan (NERC CIP), a set of requirements designed to secure the assets required for operating North America's bulk electric system.
+Doble has seven offices in the United States and nine international offices.